 Muslims have taken great care in preserving the sayings of Prophet Muhammad (PBUH) by committing them both to memory and to paper.
 Indeed, highly skilled memorizers and scholars demonstrated unmatched commitment to writing them down with the utmost care.
-By so doing, they presented the world with a superb system of verifying statements, distinguishing the genuine form the fabrications.
+By so doing, they presented the world with a superb system of verifying statements, distinguishing the genuine from the fabrications.
 The process focused on the minutest details of sentences and words, determining whatever additions have crept into them.

-The following are examples of some of Prophet Muhammad' sayings:
+The following are examples of some of Prophet Muhammad's (PBUH) sayings:

-- "Actions are but by intentions, and every person will have but that which they intend."
+- "Actions are but by intentions, and every person will have that which they intend."
 (Al-Bukhari: 1). - "Righteousness is good morality, and wrongdoing is that which wavers in your soul and which you dislike people finding out about."
 (Muslim: 2553). - "Obey God wherever you are, follow up a bad deed with a good one and it will wipe it out, and behave well towards people."
 (At-Tirmidhi: 1987). - "Be indifferent to this world, and God will love you.
 Be indifferent to what is in people's possession and they will love you."
 (Ibn Majah: 4102). - "My similitude in comparison with the prophets before me is that of a person who constructed a building that was quite imposing and beautiful and made it complete but for one brick in one of its corners.
 People went round it, admiring it and saying, 'If only that brick were put in its place.'
 I am that brick and I am the last of the prophets."
-(AI-Bukhari: 3342).

-"You will not enter Paradise until you believe, and you will not truly believe until you love one another.
-Shall I show you something which, if you do, you will love one another?
-Extend the greeting of peace to one another" (Muslim: 54).

-- "If anyone relieves a believer of some worldly hardship, God will relieve him of some of the hardships of the Day of Judgements.
+(Al-Bukhari: 3342). - "If anyone relieves a believer of some worldly hardship, God will relieve him of some of the hardships of the Day of Judgement.
 If anyone makes it easy for a debtor, God will make it easy for him in this life and in the hereafter, and if anyone conceals the faults of a Muslim, God will conceal his faults in this world and in the hereafter.
 God helps His slave as long as he helps his brother, and if anyone follows a path in pursuit of knowledge, God will make easy for him a path to paradise ..."
 (Muslim: 2699). - "None of you will truly believe until you love for your brother what you love for yourself."
-(Al-Bukhari: 13). - "A true Muslim is one does not harm Muslims with his tongue and hands, and an emigrant, [besides being one who leaves his country,] is one who leaves what God has forbidden."
-(Al-Bukhari: 10). - Do not wrong a non-Muslim, force him to work beyond his capacity, or take anything from him without his consent.
-If you do, I will plead for him on the Day of Judgement" (Abu Dawud: 3052). - "The merciful will be shown mercy by The Most Merciful.
-Show mercy to those on the earth, and The One above the heavens will show mercy to you" (Abu Dawud: 4941).
+(Al-Bukhari: 13). - "A true Muslim is one who does not harm Muslims with his tongue and hands, and an emigrant, [besides being one who leaves his country,] is one who leaves what God has forbidden."
+(AI-Bukhari: 10).